Chevron - Cash Flow Currently Neutral, Much Higher Oil Prices Are Needed To Make The Stock Appealing

 Chevron (CVX) continues to dial back on capital spending.
-The company recently announced its 2017 capital spending plans, while it has agreed to sell its Geothermal Operations in Asia.
+The company recently announced its 2017 capital spending plans, while it has agreed to sell its geothermal operations in Asia.
 These actions and the recent run higher in WTI makes it appear that Chevron is actually living within its means at this point in time.
 This follows years of elevated capital spending and recent low oil prices, both resulting in a growing pile of debt.

 While it is to be applauded that debt is no longer increasing, the reality is that all of the earnings are being paid out in the form of a 3.7% dividend yield, as earnings multiples remain elevated.
 Judging a return to $100 per barrel as unlikely, I remain cautious about the future earnings power of the company.
 Even if oil rises to $75 per barrel, I am cautious on the prospects for capital gains.
 One thing is for sure, Chevron has significantly de-risked the risks to its dividend, catering to a large and important group of investors.